FuelLabs/sway/docs/src/getting-started/forc_project.md

     └── harness.rs
 ```

-Note that this is a Rust package, that's why inside it you can see a `Cargo.toml`, which is a Rust project manifest file.
+Note that this is a Rust package, hence the existence of a `Cargo.toml` (Rust manifest file) in the project root directory.
 The `Cargo.toml` in the root directory contains necessary Rust dependencies to enable you to write Rust-based tests using our [Rust SDK](https://github.com/FuelLabs/fuels-rs) (`fuels-rs`).

 These tests can be run using either `carg test`, or `forc test` which will look for Rust tests under the `tests/` directory (created automatically with `forc init`).